KFPL Statement of Policy

 - Details such as engagement scope, budget, timelines, dates, roles and responsibilities

 - The Spectrum of Strategies and Promises level at which the community will be engaged

 - Decisions that are not open to input

 8.Reporting Back and Evaluation

-KFPL will compile and consider stakeholder feedback and report back on:
+KFPL will compile and consider feedback received and report back on:

 - What was heard (pulling all sources of input together).